ShefBots/shefbots.github.io/_posts/2019-11-25-picking-up-speed.markdown

 So chassis.
 Now that we have a mount assembly Robbie can work on getting the chassis together.
 I think I've mentioned this before, but there are two main design considerations for the chassis, a gripper and the camera mount.
 What about that attachment block?
 There are three main design considerations, a gripper, camera mount, attachment block, and launcher.
 There are four main design considerations...
 I'm sure you get the picture, there's a fair bit to consider still, but we're confident we can squeeze everything in.
 Peter is working on gripper development, and had a few thoughts on how tightly we might need to grip (loose) and if it needs two motors or one motor with some sort of linkages.

 Continuing on design, Blayze now has a rough idea in CAD of what the camera mount could look like.
-As a reminder, the camera looks up and gets a 360 degree view.
+As a reminder, the camera looks up and gets a 360-degree view.
 Based on this we're currently thinking alien abduction for a disaster theme.
 Sadly three legs probably turn to four...
 Or is that a good thing?

 ![The best camera mount ever]({{ site.url }}/assets/191125_camera.jpg){: style="height: 14em;"}
 {: style="text-align: center;"}